-Let’s have a look at the steps you need to take to determine who has access to what on the files or folders in your File server:
+Let’s have a look at the steps you need to take to check who has access to what on the files or folders in your File server:

-- Locate the document for which you want to view the permissions.
+- Step 1 – Locate the document in drive for which you want to view the permissions.

-- To view the share permissions set on a shared file or folder, switch to “Share” tab.
+- Step 7 – To view the share permissions set on a shared file or folder, switch to the “Share” tab.
 You can see a list of permission entries.

 The following screenshots show our “Current permissions” reports, which let you analyze the current permissions set on shared files and folders:

-Our solution allows you to view permissions assigned to everyone, filter and sort the reports, identify stale objects and also indicates if the permission inheritance is broken at that level.
+Our solution allows you to view permissions assigned to everyone, filter and sort the reports, identify stale objects and also indicate if the permission inheritance is broken at that level.

-The following screenshot shows the user permissions on “test” folder:
+The following screenshot shows the user permissions on “test123” folder:

-Effective permissions on an object are calculated after carefully analyzing and comparing both the NTFS and share permissions applied on it.
+Effective permissions on an object are calculated after carefully analyzing and comparing both the NTFS and share permissions being applied.
 The screenshot given below allows you to analyze the permission flow for an object:

 All the 13 default permissions are represented using different colors and icons in our reports.